senjinthedragon/EggyGoodness/README.md

 never coded in java before.
 It's a learning experience for me.

 ###Changelog
+Version 1.3
+* THIS VERSION IS CURRENTLY IN DEVELOPMENT
+* Added Egg Sandwich

 Version 1.2

 * WARNING: If you are updating, your Eggy Goodness Eggs will be removed from the world.
 (Sorry)